danielcorin/blog/content/projects/book-club.md

 It’s backed by a Notion database so it’s easy for me to update quickly.
 This was one of the first sites I build using React and Next.js, so it's quite basic and I relied a lot of frameworks and prebuilt components.

-tech: React, Next.js, [Chart.js](https://www.chartjs.org/), Notion, Vercel
+Tech: React, Next.js, [Chart.js](https://www.chartjs.org/), Notion, Vercel

 ![screenshot](/images/projects/book-club.png)